 English uses a lot of words in different functions.
 That can be a suco and a pronoun.
-After and before can be preposition as well as sucos…. and I mean why not… when they express the same relation that makes total sense.
+After and before can be prepositions as well as sucos…. and I mean why not… when they express the same relation that makes total sense.

 German is different. has a distinct word for each function.

 - Ich ruf’ dich an bevor ich zur Party gehe. – suco